Review the Winterim FAQs here

-Beginning with the Spring 2016 semester, all students who register for an online course for the first time will be required to complete the Online Student Readiness course (COMPUB 798).
+Beginning with the Spring 2016 semester, all students who register for an online course for the first time will be required to register for the Online Student Readiness course (COMPUB-798) in addition to their online course.
 This course provides skill development on a number of topics that are essential to online learning success, including Blackboard, INFOnline, MyMATC, Gmail, time management and online learning best practices.
 It is self-paced, takes between 4.5 to 5 hours to complete, does not have to be completed in one session, costs $4.50, and is eligible for financial aid.

 Before you start working in your online courses, please review the information in the modules below.

 If you are a new student, go to www.matc.edu and click the Activate My MATC Account link in the black banner at the top of the page.
 Using your 7-digit student ID as found on your course schedule or Stormer's card, carefully follow the instructions displayed on the screen to select a password and set up your security questions.
 Be sure to write this information down for your records!